mihir-m-gandhi/Algorithms/N_Queen/README.md

 -----------------------------------------
 ### Problem Definition:
-Write a program to solve the N Queen Problem.

-The N Queen is the problem of placing N chess queens on an N×N chessboard so that no two queens attack each other.
+Write a program to solve the N Queen Problem - Given N chess queens, find all possible ways to place them on an N×N chessboard so that no two queens attack each other.

 Strategy: Backtracking